How to Choose the Best Home Layout for Your Lifestyle

 Open-concept living has become extremely popular in recent years.
 In this type of home layout, the common area does not have any walls separating the spaces.
 Typically, the kitchen flows right into the main living areas.
 This design brings loved ones together via the great room.
 If you frequently entertain, this is perfect for ensuring that you have plenty of room for guests to mix and mingle around the kitchen, dining, and living room areas.
 For multi-generational families, en-suite floor plans are often the best design options to ensure everyone has their private space including a bedroom, a bathroom, and kitchen.

 Depending on where you live in the country, your needs for your home can vary greatly.
 If you live on the west coast, you probably spend a significant portion of the year utilizing your outdoor space than those that live in less temperate climates.
+Setting aside a specific area of your home layout for outdoor living can help you get the most out of your outdoor space, and mild climates.
 If you reside on the east coast, you probably couldn’t imagine a new home without a finished basement to increase your living space.
 Whatever the need may be, it’s important to remember what kind of flexible space you might want when designing your home.
-Homes out west can feature a loft and outdoor living area with multiple viewing screens, a generous wet bar, or place to play billiards.
-For east coasters, you should consider multifaceted flex spaces that accommodate things like wine rooms or gaming areas.
+Homes out west can feature a loft and outdoor living area with multiple viewing screens, a generous wet bar, or a place to play billiards.
+Adding extra features in the home plan like a basement is a great idea for east coasters or those who live in harsher climates.
+No matter where you’re living, you should always consider multifaceted flex spaces that accommodate things like wine rooms or gaming areas.
 If you prefer a place to bunker down and watch a good movie or get work done in a quieter environment, a luxury basement is essential.

 If you’re someone who enjoys hobbies, needs a dedicated area to work from home, or perhaps a space to set up home gym equipment, don’t forget to factor this into your room count.
 Have pets?
 A mudroom would be the perfect option to wash them before they roam the rest of the house.
 Consider whether you would prefer an extensive laundry room that acts as a mudroom, a modern in-home office to get work done, a stylish gym studio, or a creative music room or writing nook that spurs on imagination over additional bedrooms.